-The competent court is the District Court of Wedding.
+The court with competence for the order for payment procedure is the District Court of Wedding.

 The scope and operation of the review procedure is already largely laid down in Article 20 of the Regulation.
-The Act provides that the applicant must demonstrate the facts which in the applicant's opinion justify annulling the European order for payment.
-The court's decision cannot be appealed.
+The Act provides that the applicant must demonstrate the facts which in the applicant’s opinion justify annulling the European order for payment.
+The decision of the German court having international jurisdiction (see above) cannot be appealed.
 If it declares the European order for payment to be null and void, this will end the procedure under the Regulation.

-By way of exception, for labour matters in accordance with Section 2 and Section 46b(2) of the Labour Courts Law (Arbeitsgerichtsgesetz), jurisdiction falls to the labour court that would have jurisdiction in proceedings for a full judgment (Urteilsverfahren).
+By way of exception, for labour matters within the meaning of Sections 2 and 46b(2) of the Labour Courts Law (Arbeitsgerichtsgesetz), the competent court is the labour court having international jurisdiction that would be competent to rule on proceedings for a full judgment (Urteilsverfahren).

-An application for a European order for payment can be made in electronic form as well as in paper form if the competent court allows this type of application.
-At the Wedding District Court, applications can be made electronically.
-Special software is required in order to make an electronic application at the Wedding District Court.
-More information can be found here: https://www.berlin.de/sen/justiz/gerichte/ag/wedd/eumav_wege_der_antragstellung.php.
+An application for a European order for payment can be made on paper and electronically, if the competent court allows this type of application.
+At the District Court of Wedding, applications can be made electronically.
+Special software is required in order to make an electronic application at the District Court of Wedding.
+More information can be found here:https://service.berlin.de/dienstleistung/327380/.